epfl-lara/smart/core/src/sphinx/smartcontracts.rst

   $ stainless --solidity *.scala

-It will produce the following Solidity code (in the file `MinimumToken.sol`), which can be compiled by the Solidity compiler to Ethereum Virtual Machine bytecode.
+This produces Solidity code (in the file `MinimumToken.sol`) containing the following function, and which can be compiled by the Solidity compiler to Ethereum Virtual Machine bytecode.

 .. code-block:: javascript